divinedian/ShopsRUs/README.md

 ### Prerequisites

-Things you need to use the software and how to install them.
+Things you need, to use the software and how to install them.
 * .NET SDK 5
 	```sh
 	https://dotnet.microsoft.com/download/dotnet/5.0